planarvoid/WordPress-Android/README.md

 Select Next and confirm the import of the parent project.
 In case you are asked to use the `gradle wrapper`, just say Yes.

-Android Studio will automatically download and manage dependencies and will ask you to reload the project.
+Android Studio will automatically download and manage dependencies.
+When that download is complete, click <code>Install <i>n</i> packages...</code>.
+Then, reload the project.

 ## Setup code style